 By building releases around a hook designed for the fifteen-second loop, seeding the audio with paid creators, wrapping the song in a participatory challenge, and following through on Spotify, Apple Music, and YouTube to convert attention into recurring revenue.

-Is TikTok still the most important platform for music marketing?
+Is TikTok the most important platform for music marketing?

 Yes for discovery, no for monetization.
 Spotify and Apple Music remain the revenue layer.
-TikTok and Instagram Reels remain the dominant discovery layer.
+TikTok and Instagram Reels are the dominant discovery layer.

 What kind of song works best on TikTok?